Trend

 ProxyShell (CVE-2021-31207, CVE-2021-34523, CVE-2021-34473)

-Exchange servers remained a target throughout 2021.
-In July, Microsoft released details of three new vulnerabilities in the Exchange server, which were dubbed “ProxyShell.”
+In July of 2021, Microsoft released details of three new vulnerabilities in the Exchange server, which were dubbed “ProxyShell.”
 ProxyShell exploitation allows an adversary to remotely execute code without authentication.
 Following the exploitation, adversaries dropped web shells to conduct reconnaissance, move laterally, and in some instances, deploy ransomware.
-Where ProxyLogon seemed to have a high impact over a short period of time, ProxyShell seemed to persist throughout the year; we detected exploitation as late as December.
+Where ProxyLogon seemed to have a high impact over a short period of time, ProxyShell seemed to persist longer.
 DetectingProxyShell exploitation is similar to ProxyLogon mentioned above, specifically msexchangemailboxreplication.exe

 writing an ASPX web shell to disk.